ranton256/classifying_concord/classifying_concord.md

 Logistic regression achieves an impressive 85% accuracy, correctly identifying the author in most cases.

-Here we have included confusion matrix.
-For space we will omit this for most of the models, but they are available in the [GitHub repo](https://github.com/ranton256/classifying_concord/tree/main).
+Here we have included the confusion matrix.
+For space we will omit this for most of the models, but they are available in the [GitHub repo](https://github.com/ranton256/classifying_concord/tree/main) in the original notebook.

 ### Random Forest